Softwire/strawberry-fair/frontend/src/pages/forms/under-18s-entry-form.md

     width="640" height="2472" frameborder="0" marginheight="0"
     marginwidth="0">Loading…</iframe>
 ---
-To enter the band competion, please complete this form and submit working on-line links to two tracks.
+To enter the band competition, please complete this form and submit working on-line links to two tracks.
 These will be used by the selection panel to determine whether your act will get through to the heats.

 * All material must be original - covers are not allowed.
 * Please include a current photo of your act with your application form.